fidodogtraining/fidodogtraining.github.io/_autopages/rules.md

   1.
     ## No Choke or Prong collars
     A martingale or flat buckle collar can be used in puppy classes.
 Martingale collars are mandatory for all other classes.
+If you need help fitting a martingale collar, we sell several brands and would be happy to help you choose one for your dog.
 No flexi leashes.
   2.
     ## Training Tools and Treats
     You will need a training tool called a “Clicker” and some very yummy food treats.
 We